-The management company of an AIF must publish a prospectus of each of the AIFs it manages, as well as quarterly reports (for Altres OICs it is not necessary to report on a quarterly basis, according to the INAF criteria).
+Overall, the management company of an AIF must publish a prospectus of each of the AIFs it manages, as well as quarterly reports (for Altres OICs it is not necessary to report on a quarterly basis, according to the AFA criteria).
 The simplified prospectus and annual reports must also be disclosed.